martinbarge/sml5202-sts/index.md

 <hr>
 <p>When you have finished, post the link to your github website on your QMplus Hub Journal.</p>
 <h3>A bit stuck?</h3>
-<p>If you are struggling to understand this, visit the W3Schools Basic HTML tutorials.
+<p>If you are struggling to understand this, visit the <a href="https://www.w3schools.com/html/html_basic.asp">W3Schools Basic HTML tutorials</a>.
 There you can experiment with the tags!</p>
 <hr>
 <p>Well, that's it for now.
 Good luck! &#9786;</p>
 <hr>